mvchalupnik/genetic-opt/README.md

 # genetic-opt
-## Genetic optimization implemented in Matlab
+## Genetic optimization implemented in Matlab and Python
 ### Introduction
-Optimization of functions with many variables can be difficult, particularly if the function landscape contains many local minima, or when analytical optimization is not possible.
+Optimization of functions with many variables can be time and resource consuming, particularly if the function landscape contains many local minima, or when analytical optimization is not possible.
 Genetic optimizations introduce randomness that can help avoid local minima, while optimizing function through a "survival of the fittest" strategy.
-This repo implements a simple genetic optimization in Matlab.
+This repo implements a simple genetic optimization in Matlab and python.

 In a genetic optimization,
 a population of function parameters are randomly generated.
 Some function parameters "mutate"